entertainmenttechnology/Smith-ENT4501-Fall-2025/assignments/01-Initial_Prompt.md

 ## Deliverable
 - A **Week 1 log entry** in your repository (or equivalent system).
-- Be ready to share one highlight (success, change, or next step) aloud in discussion.
+- Be ready to share your project, and your speculations aloud in discussion.

 ---